UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 When purchasing off a cloud-slot, transform into a null-slot

-- ITEM: Blue gear
-When a target item is rotated, give +15 bonus.
-(This item also has 4 lives; for the sake of archetype broadening)

 - ITEM: Broken shield:
 has action-buttons, allowing the player to transform it into ANY other shield (has a button for every other shield-type)